ChristopherBeards/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.

+   Main States: new, ready, running, blocked, and terminated.

+  New - a process is newly created and ready.
+  Ready - the process is the top of the waiting queue and ready to be executed.
+  Running - the procees is being executedd.
+  Blocked - the process is being blocked in the blocking queue.
+  Terminated- the process completes the operations.
+It is destryoed to free up space.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?

+  A process that already completed execution and is terminated.

 3. Describe the job of the Scheduler in the OS in general.

+  It keeps the computer resources occupied.
+It selects jobs to be submitted into the system and decides which process to run.
+It receives appropriate interrupts when needed and will move a proccess to the correct queue based on its state.

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+  MLFQ will treat a highly interactive process as a priority, and run it once it's ready.
+This is better than a RR, which may take longer as it treats each process equally, even if it requires substantially more time.

 ## Programming Exercise: The Lambda School Shell (`lssh`)